Phase 3: EVALUATE

 As part of engagement for phase three we:

-- Held nine in-person engagement events; including two open houses, three targeted workshops, two community association board member sessions and two working group sessions.
+- Held 13 in-person engagement events; including two open houses, three targeted workshops, two community association board member sessions, youth engagement, two summer pop-ups and three working group sessions.

-An Engagement Summary and What We Heard Report summarizing the comments received will be posted in the coming months.
+To review the detailed What We Heard Report and Engagement summary from phase three, click here.
 To stay connected on project updates, ensure you subscribe to the project email list.

 How did people learn about phase three?

 - 16 large format signs placed throughout the communities and at high-traffic intersections.